-How do we teach Year 9 boys?
+How do we teach Year 9 and 10 boys?

 The method of teaching is concept based and aims to bring real world understanding and context to a students learning; promoting creativity and critical thinking.
 This is also combined with an Inquiry approach, when appropriate, that starts by exploring concepts through open questioning, problem solving or self-discovery rather than presenting information as facts and providing a clear pathway to gaining knowledge.
 This approach is student centered and sees the teacher in a facilitator role.

 How do I know what my son is learning?

 An outline of the learning outcomes set to a timeframe is provided to all students studying the course and their parents via Seqta Learn and Seqta Engage.
 In addition, an outline of the assessments, assessment types, weightings and dates are provided so that students can plan their term.

 How will my son be assessed in his courses?

 The emphasis on assessment is based on content from the Australian Curriculum.
 Each curriculum area will have assessment types that best fit their content such as;

 - Production/Performance Task